-The PA Learner is expected work the same shift schedule as their preceptor; this may include day, evenings and weekends.
-The call schedule is in accordance with the clinical supervisor's own call schedule, but should be no more than 1 in 7.
+The PA Learner is expected to work the same shift schedule as their preceptor; this may include day, evenings, and weekends.
+The call schedule is in accordance with the clinical supervisor's own call schedule but should be no more than 1 in 7.
 If the call duty goes past midnight, the PA Learner should be allowed to leave by noon the following day.
 If the call duty ends before midnight, the PA Learner is expected to work a normal shift the following day.

 At the completion of the rotation, a proctored End Rotation Exam is to be completed by each learner.
-The learner will require computer and internet access.